ROSA PARKS HUMAN RIGHTS ACHIEVEMENT AWARDS

 On December 1, 1955, Rosa Parks, a soft-spoken African-American seamstress, refused to give up her seat to a white man, breaking existing segregation laws.
 Each year the Latah County Human Rights Task Force honors the memory of this historic and courageous act by presenting two Rosa Parks Human Rights Achievement Awards.

-The Latah County Human Rights Task Force is requesting nominations for the 2017 Rosa Parks Human Rights Achievement Awards.
+The Latah County Human Rights Task Force is requesting nominations for the 2022 Rosa Parks Human Rights Achievement Awards.
 Two recipients are selected for this award each year and the awards are presented at the Martin Luther King Jr. Human Rights Community Breakfast.
-The 2017 Breakfast is scheduled for Saturday, January 21st at the Moscow Middle School.
+The 2022 Breakfast is scheduled for Saturday, January 15th.
 One award is given to a recipient who has a significant history of commitment and achievement in the field of human rights for Latah County.
-A Junior Award is presented to a high school or university student, or some other young person who is shows promise in the field of human rights.
+A Junior Award is presented to a high school or university student, or some other young person who shows promise in the field of human rights.
 The award is named for Rosa Parks, who refused to sit in the back of the bus as African Americans were required to do in Alabama.
 Her courage started the Montgomery bus boycott, which marked a great stride forward for human rights and integration.

 The criteria for the selection of a Rosa Parks award include, but are not limited to, length of active participation in human rights causes; a record of leadership and accomplishment; and manifestations of special courage and commitment in opposing bigotry and celebrating diversity.
 To nominate an individual send a one to two page letter describing the accomplishments and background of the nominee and giving reasons to support the nomination to Latah County Human Rights Task Force, Box 8613, Moscow, ID 83843 or e-mail the nomination to Joann Muneta at firstname.lastname@example.org.
 The deadline for nominations is Wednesday, January 5, 2022.